lee-zhg/watson-chatbot-simple/doc/source/local.md

 In this order transaction, the chatbot understood that you want to order a burger, so it chose the dialog path of ordering burger and collect dining location information.

-In the use case, you did not provide additional inforrmation when you made your order `I like to have a big mac please`.
+In the use case, you did not provide additional inforrmation when you iinitially made your order `I like to have a big mac please`.
 The chatbot had to follow the correct dialog path and collect necessary information to complete the order.
 In this case, it asked `Is this for dine in or to go?`

-The JSON object has the following information.
+At the end of ordering, the follwiing information in a JSON object was collected by the chatbot.

 ```
 {